rnainformatics/RiboMicrobe/README.md

 ```
 Rscript diffTE.r -j \$jobid -s \$species -n \$samplenames -fc \$foldchange -p \$pvalue
 ```

-The workflow is shown in the figure below:

 ## DiffCo
 DiffCo is designed to compare codon occupancy patterns under different conditions.
 We developed custom R scripts to analyze Ribo-seq data and evaluate ribosome pausing preferences at the codon level.
 The workflow is as follows: First, we performed in-frame filtering of Ribo-seq reads in CDS regions, excluding the first and last 15 codons to avoid edge effects.
 We then extracted footprint coverage at the A, P, and E sites, as well as downstream codons (+1 to +3), and normalized all codon signals using the average coverage of downstream sites to eliminate expression-level bias.
 The trinucleotide sequences were then translated into amino acids, and codon-level occupancy values were aggregated and standardized.
 Finally, we applied limma for linear modeling and used the empirical Bayes method to assess statistical significance.
 Codons with |log₂FC| ≥ 1.5 and p < 0.05 were considered significantly differentially occupied.